 How you can make a difference

-- Apply for funding for improvements to your community, to help disadvantaged residents, or to make environmental improvements - more about funding below.
+- Apply for funding (see below) for improvements to your community or to help local people.

-- Policing priorities are discussed at every other meeting: find out more about policing and safer neighbourhoods and E-Cops.
+- Policing priorities are discussed at every other meeting: find out more aboutpolicing and safer neighbourhoodsandeCops email notifications.

 Area committee funding

-Groups of local residents or voluntary groups can apply to the council's area committees for funding for projects, activities or services.
+Local residents and voluntary groups can apply to their area committee for funding for projects, activities or services.

-The activities funded should be for the benefit of people living in that area or neighbourhood, especially those people whose opportunities are restricted by disability, low income or discrimination.
+Activities should benefit local people, especially those whose opportunities are restricted by disability, low income or discrimination.

-Councillors decide on grant applications at two (out of the four) meetings a year which take place in May/June and October/November.
-Applications that are not received in time to take to these committee meetings will be considered for any funding that remains available.
+Councillors decide on grant applications at the meetings in May or June and October or November.
+Applications that are received too late to take to committee meetings will be considered for any remaining funding.